Carsten Höller – Decision review | Interactive art, flying machines and slides

 Overall, it was a fun way to spend an hour or two.
 It was definitely a very different experience than I am used to having from an art exhibition.
 I really felt like all my senses have been fully exercised in different ways.

 - Carsten Höller: Decision runs at the Hayward Gallery until 6 September 2015.
 Tickets: Adults £13.50-£15, Students £11.
-Hayward Gallery, Belvedere Road, SE1 8XX.
-Nearest tube: Waterloo.
+Hayward Gallery, Belvedere Road, Southbank, SE1 8XX.
+Nearest station: Waterloo.
 For information and tickets, visit the Southbank Centre website.

-Posted on 12 July 2015, in Activities, Art, London, Tourist Attractions and tagged art, Carsten Holler, Hayward Gallery, interactive, london, slides, Southbank Centre.
+Posted on 12 Jul 2015, in Activities, art, London, Tourist Attractions and tagged installation, Southbank Centre.
 Bookmark the permalink.
 4 Comments.

 Pingback: Guide to what’s on in London in July 2015 | Memoirs Of A Metro Girl